SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Sequence - Give context a scene - [5:18 - 5:23](https://youtu.be/g4_MnAZJpxg?t=318)**

-Feedback example: "We need to add B-roll to the sequence of him walking up to the SSW office."
+Feedback example: "2:22, we need to add B-roll to the sequence of him walking up to the SSW office."

 ### 7. Montage